Pylons/pyramid/docs/narr/install.rst

 It is best practice to install :app:`Pyramid` into a "virtual" Python environment in order to obtain isolation from any "system" packages you've got installed in your Python version.
 This can be done by using the :term:`virtualenv` package.
-Using a virtualenv will also prevent :app:`Pyramid` from globally installing versions of packages that are not compatible with your system Python.
+Using a virtual environment will also prevent :app:`Pyramid` from globally installing versions of packages that are not compatible with your system Python.

-To set up a virtualenv in which to install :app:`Pyramid`, first ensure that :term:`setuptools` is installed.
-To do so, invoke ``import setuptools`` within the Python interpreter you'd like to run :app:`Pyramid` under.
+To set up a virtual environment in which to install :app:`Pyramid`, first ensure that :term:`setuptools` is installed.
+To do so, invoke ``import setuptools`` within the Python interpreter under which you'd like to run :app:`Pyramid`.

 The following command will not display anything if setuptools is already
 installed: